Zhaodong

-Zhaodong (肇东 (肇東, Zhàodōng)) is a city of more than 100,000 inhabitants in southwestern Heilongjiang province, China.
+Zhaodong (肇东 (肇東, Zhàodōng)) is a city in southwestern Heilongjiang province, China.
 It is the southernmost county-level division of the prefecture-level city of Suihua, the center of which is located around 100 km to the northeast and around 60 km northwest of Harbin, the provincial capital.
+It forms part of the Harbin-Changchun Megalopolis.

+Geography

+Zhaodong lies near Songhua River to the south, being located in the central Songnen Plain.